julianpistorius/github-project-management-example/README.md

 - Collections of Issues and Pull Requests for a particular release or project
 - Can have a due date

-You can create new Milestones on the Issue details page in the Milstone widget.
+You can create new Milestones on the Issue details page in the Milestone widget.

 ---